-With Turkey-Georgia FTA, tariff and non-tariff barriers for trade were eliminated in trade between the Parties.
-The Agreement also regulates numerous areas such as sanitary and phytosanitary measures, intellectual property rights, internal taxation, balance of payments, anti-dumping, safeguard measures, rules of origin and competition.
+In addition to eliminating tariffs and non-tariff barriers, the FTA also regulates numerous areas such as sanitary and phytosanitary measures, intellectual property rights, internal taxation, balance of payments, anti-dumping, safeguard measures, rules of origin and competition.

 According to the Agreement, customs duties on imports and any charges having equivalent effect on industrial products originating in the Republic of Turkey or Georgia are reciprocally abolished upon the entry into force of this Agreement.